-The New Mexico Junior College Sexual Harassment Policy shall cover all the employees of the College and all the students.
+The New Mexico Junior College is strongly committed to the values of safety, equity, and fairness for faculty, staff, students and visitors to the NMJC campus.
+Faculty, staff, students and visitors are entitled to a respectful environment, one that is free from sexual harassment.
+Specifical policies concerning sexual harassment can be found in the Employee Handbook and the Student Handbook.
+Sexual Harassment Policy shall cover all the employees of the College and all the students.
 This policy also extends to former employees and former students when sexual harassment has resulted in a change of the employee's or student's status to that of a non-employee or non-student prior to resolution of any alleged sexual harassment.